 MA Popular Music Practice

-A 1-year full-time or 2-year part-time postgraduate degree available at:
+A 1-year full-time or 2-year part-time postgraduate degree available in:

-For your major project, you’ll focus on one of these specialisms in detail.
-This is a chance to tailor your studies to your passion whilst taking theory, practice and research to an advanced level.
+For your major project, you’ll focus on one or more of these areas of specialism in detail, tailoring your studies individually, whilst taking your understanding of theory, practice and research to an advanced level.

 Performance

-Hone your instrumental technique, build on your performance experience and evolve your performance style.
-With performance, you’ll have the chance to develop your musicality and your capabilities to a highly advanced level.
-Set yourself up as the go-to musician on the national music scene – and beyond.
+Develop your technique, build on both your performance experience and practice.
+Develop your musicality and your practical musical capabilities to an advanced level.
+Set yourself up as a go-to musician on the national music scene, develop a performance practice that others want to experience.

 Production